d2s/Documentation/_posts/2018-04-10-Remotelogins.md

 - RsyncOSX can assist you [in setting up passwordless logins](/ssh)
 - or you can [enable passwordless logins manually](/PasswordlessLogin)

+Rsync transfer data between client and server by tunneling transfer of data in a encrypted ssh tunnel.

+### rsync daemon, not encrypted protocol

 There is also possible to setup RsyncOSX utilizing a **rsync daemon** setup for synchronizing files to remote servers.

 - this is a special setup and require some [tweaking](/Rsyncdaemon)

 Rsync is reading a local file with password information when connecting to the server side rsync daemon.
+The transfer of data between client and server is **not** encrypted.